malihini/malihini.github.io/sale.md

 **19479 Stevens Creek Blvd.
 Suite 110<br>
 Cupertino, CA  95014**

 This address will lead you to AT&T on Stevens Creek Blvd.
 Our room is connected directly behind AT&T in the Main Street Cupertino shopping complex.
-SEE MAP on [mainstreetcupertino.com](http://mainstreetcupertino.com/directory/)
+Refer to the **map** at [mainstreetcupertino.com](http://mainstreetcupertino.com/directory/)

 There will be FREE lectures and demonstrations on orchids.
 Special purchased orchids from Taiwan will also be on sale.
 This includes Chinese Cymbidiums, Cattleya hybrids and Phalaenopsis species.

 The FREE demos will be at TOWN SQUARE (the lawn area between Philz Coffee & Panino Giusto).
 If there is rain, the demos will be next to our salesroom, suite 110 (directly behind AT&T store).
-SEE MAP at [mainstreetcupertino.com](http://mainstreetcupertino.com/directory/)
+Refer to the **map** at [mainstreetcupertino.com](http://mainstreetcupertino.com/directory/)

 **Demonstration Schedule Saturday and Sunday:**
-12:00PM How to Keep Your Cymbidium Alive & Well - Bill Weaver 1:00PM  Phalaenopsis Culture - Dave Robison/Orchid Design
+12:00PM How to Keep Your Cymbidium Alive & Well - Bill Weaver<br>
+1:00PM  Phalaenopsis Culture - Dave Robison/Orchid Design<br>
-	            (Phalaenopsis for you to practice & take home while supplies last) 3:00PM  Easy Indoor Orchids - Angelic Nguyen/Orchid Design
+	            (Phalaenopsis for you to practice & take home while supplies last)<br>
+3:00PM  Easy Indoor Orchids - Angelic Nguyen/Orchid Design<br>

 **Vendor List:**
 * Orchid Design (indoor & outdoor growing orchids)